Csinclair0/SF_Parking/README.md

 We know that no avenue after 15th is residential permit(unless its numbered 2200 - 2600 which can go up to 21st), so we can assume those are 'ST' Anything else over 21st will be assumed ST. For the rest, we'll query all the neighborhoods that specific ticket issuer was at during that day in time(for addresses we know, IE single valid address).
 We'll then sort the list of potential addresses based on how close the issueing time was to the ticket we are trying to look up.
 We then use the sorted list to re-index the potential addresses based on the associated neighborhoods.
 We'll choose the closest.
 If there's no matches (IE they didn't show up in either neighborhood, we'll choose one randomly based on how many addresses are at each street)

 Once we had processed ticket data, we need to find a way to connect it to the street volume data.
 The street volume data does not include address limits, but it does include the street name.
 The street cleaning file does have the address limits.
-So what I did was join the two shapefiles together, and filter only on matches that have the same street name.
+So what I did was join the two shapefiles together, and filter only on matches that have the same street name, and pick the closest joined street based off the distance from the bounds of each line.
 The rest will have to use a closest distance function.
 Now we can merge our street cleaning data using our street and number.
 Then we can associate it with the street volume id that was This will allow us to associate every ticket with a valid address to a valid street volume data point.
 A street id was created on the geodataframe, and it was then saved as a different file so we can save the identification that matches our street index and use it later properly.
 The street volume data points were also stored in the SQLite Database.

 Once these tables were created, we now had a relational database that can be used to answer our main problem.